luanpotter/shattered-wilds/docs/lexicon/Action.md

 ## Type: Defense

 These are actions that are used to defend against attacks.
-The most basic defense is the [[Basic_Defense]] reaction, which costs no [[Action_Point | AP]] and thus can be done in response to any applicable attack.
+The most basic defense is the [[Basic_Defense | Basic Defense]] reaction, which costs no [[Action_Point | AP]] and thus can be done in response to any applicable attack.

 Note that you can only use a single **Defense** reaction in response to each attack; so for example you cannot both [[Dodge]] and [[Shield_Block | Shield Block]] in response to the same attack - you must choose one way to react.